 Individual Development pays attention to enhancing employee knowledge, skills and competencies in order to improve their work performance which will indirectly contribute to the sustainable development of the organization.
 This is done by organizing training sessions or programs that upgrade employee understanding and knowledge.
 Apart from various training programs, HR department conduct activities that help employees;

-- To get attach with the values, principles, vision, and mission of the organization.
+- To get attach to the values, principles, vision, and mission of the organization.

-- To sync with the organization’s business objectives
+- To sync with the organization’s business partner objectives

 - To think systematically, keeping in mind the organization’s culture, strategy, profit, and management practices.

 - To work together as a team dissolving personal diversities

 - To have a shared vision that goes hand in hand with the progress of the organization

 This includes recruiting, selection, remunerations, appraisals, employee management, and motivation.
 The purpose of talent management is to have the right people in the right positions to maintain the right environment for attaining the right results.
 They focus more on employee satisfaction and retention.
 If the talent within the organization is managed properly it increases employee commitment, improves morale and motivates employees to give an extra punch to their performance.

 Here, the HR department steps out of their traditional administrator’s role to perform following task;